bitrise-io/trace-cocoa-sdk/README.md

 ### [Carthage](https://github.com/Carthage/Carthage)

-Note: Cartage is not currently supported out of the box, please follow [integration steps](https://github.com/Carthage/Carthage/issues/2534).
+Note: Cartage is not currently supported out of the box and requires a few steps to make it run.
+Please follow [integration steps](https://github.com/Carthage/Carthage/issues/2534).
 Wait for [].xcframework support](https://github.com/Carthage/Carthage/pull/2881)

 Add this to your `Cartfile`